ricardoavb/platform-science-challenge/bugs/README.md

 ### Bug 2

-When moving one step towards the SOUTH and then one step towards the NORTH, we get one(1) patch of dirt even when passing an empty array of patches.
+When moving one step towards the SOUTH and then one step towards the NORTH, we get one patch of dirt cleaned even when passing an empty array of patches.

 input:
 - room size: [4, 4]